Kaliumhexacyanoferrat/GenHTTP.Website/content/documentation/content/concepts/code-generation.md

   type: docs
 ---

-By default, the server will use the reflection APIs to analyze and execute webservice methods.
-For improved performance, there is an experimental code generation mode that compiles a delegate that fetches the input arguments from the request, executes the webservice method, and maps the result into an HTTP response.
+By default, the server compiles a delegate for each webservice method that fetches the input arguments from the request, executes the method, and maps the result into an HTTP response - this is faster than analyzing and invoking the method via the reflection APIs on every request.

-{{< callout type="info" >}}
-  This feature will be enabled by default with GenHTTP 11.
-{{< /callout >}}
+The delegate is compiled once, during `PrepareAsync` (i.e. server start), so it does not add any latency to the first request handled by the endpoint.

 {{< callout type="warning" >}}
   Code generation is not supported on ARM-based CPUs due to limitations of the .NET framework on this platform.